Short on time? Here’s the best no-logs VPN in 2023:

 Usually, no, as most free VPNs don’t have no-logs policies — instead, they may log your traffic and IP address, and some sell it to third parties.
 What’s more, most free VPNs also lack other essential security features, like a kill switch, which protects you from traffic leaks.

-That said, if you insist on using a free VPN, I recommend Proton VPN’s free plan — it’s the best free VPN plan on the market, as it provides unlimited data and comes with an independently audited no-logs policy.
+That said, if you insist on using a free VPN, I recommend Proton VPN’s free plan — it’s one of the best free VPN plans on the market, as it provides unlimited data and comes with an independently audited no-logs policy.
 What’s more, all of the provider’s apps are open-source (anyone can inspect the code) and have been audited as well.
-However, the free plan only allows access to servers in 3 countries, allows only 1 connection, and doesn’t support streaming and torrenting.
+However, the free plan only allows access to servers in 5 countries, allows only 1 connection, and doesn’t support streaming and torrenting.

 Can I use a no-logs VPN based in a 5/9/14 Eyes country?